mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 This book uses certain concepts which will be explained below.
-Most of these are standard throughout all Traveller material published during the game’s long history and apply equally to any other Traveller material.
+Most of these are standard throughout all Traveller material published during the game's long history and apply equally to any other Traveller material.

 ## The Official Traveller Universe (OTU)